artemyk/dynpy/docs/tutorial.rst

-In fact, it is possible to turn any deterministic dynamical system into a Markov chain by using the :method:`dynpy.markov.MarkovChain.from_deterministic_system` method.
+In fact, it is possible to turn any deterministic dynamical system into a Markov chain by using the :meth:`dynpy.markov.MarkovChain.from_deterministic_system` method.
 For example, to create a dynamical system over a distribution of states of the yeast-cell cycle Boolean network: